Building Automation Training in New York City

 The program was built by people who work in building automation - not by a workforce development committee.
 The curriculum tracks to what NYC BAS employers tell us they need.
 The instructors have field experience.
 The employer partnerships are real, not aspirational.

 The program runs in person at Henry Street Settlement on the Lower East Side.
 You show up, you learn, you get certified, and you go to work.
-That's the model.

 Apply to the NYC Program